dahamv/dahamv.github.io/technologies/javascript/asynchronous-js.md

 **[Home](../../index.md)**
 Javascript is not a classbased language, its a prototype based language.
-## JS prototypes
+## Javascript prototypes
-Even JS obj will have a prototype object attached.
+Every Javascript obj will have a prototype object attached.
 Its gonna have all the default things that parent obj has.
 The prototype object can have a prototype object.
 obj -> prototype obj -> its prototype obj -> ... -> parent Object prototype (its prototype will be null).
 eg: methods like **toString()**, **valueOf()**, **isPropertyOf()**, **hasOwnProperty()** etc.
 ```js